Where do Sicilian cannoli come from? Let’s discover the cannoli origin and many curiosities about a very popular dessert in Italy and in the world!

 Enjoy your dessert!
 Huge cannoli for you…

-Did you like the article about Sicilian cannoli and history of cannoli by Irene Di Liberto?
+Did you like the article about Sicilian cannoli origin and history of cannoli by Irene Di Liberto?
 Sign up for Italia Delight Newsletter!
 Stay up to date on the latest news from the Italian Food & Wine Experts